Return to The Definitive RCT Reference Guide homepage

 Entertainers can increase the happiness of nearby Guests {s}.

-An Entertainer set to a single patrol square in front of the park entrance may help to boost the pleasure of guests both entering (not all guests enter the park in a thrilled state of mind) and leaving the park (bad reviews hurt).
+An Entertainer set to a single 4x4 patrol grid in front of the park entrance may help to boost the pleasure of guests both entering (not all guests enter the park in a thrilled state of mind) and leaving the park (bad reviews hurt).
+There must be at least 2 abutting path tiles for the entertainer to walk back and forth on within the patrol grid, otherwise the entertainer will leave the path and amble away.
+Since Entertainers ignore No Entry signs and will travel both queues and footpaths, choose patrol areas carefully, as Entertainers can accidentally become confused and travel in a small loop, rather than throughout their entire patrol area.

 Cost = $35 per month